Manage Environment Variables

 - Choose the "Environment Variables" tab from the sidebar.

-- In the "Add new environment variables" section, there are different ways you can add environment variables:
+- In the "Add new environment variables" section, you can add environment variables either for the backend or storefront.
+There are different ways you can add environment variables:

 - Manually: